A $15 minimum wage would also raise childcare prices

 A breakdown of childcare provider costs from the Center for American Progress estimates that employee costs account for between 60 percent and 80 percent of childcare providers’ operating expenses.
 Wages likely consume an even higher share of in-home providers’ expenses, and virtually the entirety of nanny care costs.
 Assuming that wages account for 70 percent of childcare providers’ expenses, the average percentage increase in costs across the states would equal 21 percent.
 This would bring the average cost of infant care from $11,193 to $13,250, and the average cost of care for a four-year-old from $8,959 to $10,630

-For Minnesota, childcare costs would increase by about $3,600.
+For Minnesota, childcare costs would increase by approximately $3,600.